 To sum up, all of them need to do a screening at least once per year; the best thing would be to do this test every 6 months.

-Microalbuminuria is a sensitive test regarding those with type 1 diabetes.
+Microalbuminuria is a sensitive test for those with type 1 diabetes.
 However, this test might miss many cases of diabetic kidney disease when it comes to those with type 2 diabetes.

 Therefore, some experts recommend these people also test the GFR, i.e., glomerular filtration rate.
 This is a measure of how well can the kidneys filter waste from our blood.